-Labuzik Institute is an international etiquette and protocol consultancy; finishing school located in London, England, United Kingdom.
-Labuzik Institute operates training in Europe and around the world.
+Labuzik is a global platform dedicated to implementing fast-track, high-growth training protocols in Human Engineering (Human Capital) located in London, England, United Kingdom.
+Labuzik operates training in Europe and around the world.

-Labuzik Institute may change this policy from time to time by updating this page.
+Labuzik may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are in agreement with any changes.
-This policy has been updated on August 30, 2015.
+This policy has been updated on August 1, 2022.

 What do we collect?